 The court reporter shall notify the ordering party and the clerk of this court at the time that ordered transcripts are filed in the district court.
 A court reporter who requests an extension of time for filing the transcript beyond the 30 day period fixed by FRAP 11(b) shall file a written application with the clerk of the court of appeals on a form provided by the clerk of this court and shall specify in detail the amount of work that has been accomplished on the transcript, list all outstanding transcripts due to this and other courts and the due date for filing each and set forth the reasons which make an extension of time for filing the transcript appropriate.
 The court reporter shall certify that the court reporter has sent a copy of the application to both the Chief District Judge of that district, to the district judge who tried the case, and to all counsel of record.
-In some cases this court of appeals shall also send a copy of the clerk's action on the application to both the appropriate Chief District Judge and the district judge.
+In some cases this court may require written approval of the request by the appropriate district judge.
+The clerk of the court of appeals shall also send a copy of the clerk's action on the application to both the appropriate Chief District Judge and the district judge.
 If the court reporter files the transcript beyond the 30 day period fixed by FRAP 11(b) without having obtained an extension of time to do so, the clerk of the court of appeals shall so notify the appropriate Chief District Judge as well as the district judge.